 Former Project Leaders:

-• Julia Herzfeld is a class of 2021 graduate of Smith College, where they majored in sociology and minored in geosciences.
-Prior to their graduation, they helped develop this resource from its inception, coordinating with students and working professionals, writing and revising many topic entries, and helping to create this website.
+- Julia Herzfeld is a class of 2021 graduate of Smith College, where they majored in sociology and minored in geosciences.
+Prior to their graduation, they worked with Bosiljka to create this resource, coordinating with students and working professionals, writing and revising many topic entries, and helping to develop this website.
+Their entries focused on the History/Social Studies section, particularly related to Europe and the MENA (Middle East and North Africa) region prior to the Modern Age.
+Examples include Rise and Fall of the Western Roman Empire (285–476 CE), and Nile River Flood Failure in Ptolemaic Ancient Egypt (c.
+300 BCE).

-• Ollie Donald graduated from Smith College in 2022 with a degree in Environmental Geosciences.
-During the summer of 2022, they worked as a Research Fellow on revising entries, updating the website, and including Indigenous Perspectives.
+- Ollie Donald graduated from Smith College in 2022 with a degree in Environmental Geosciences.
+During the summer of 2022, they worked as a Research Fellow on revising entries, updating the website, and adding Indigenous Perspectives.

 Contact Us: